gravitational/teleport/docs/4.1/admin-guide.md

 As an extra precaution you might want to backup your application prior to upgrading.
 We provide more instructionsin [Backing up Dynamic Configuration](#backing-up-dynamic-configuration).

 !!! warning "Upgrading to Teleport 4.0+":
     Teleport 4.0+ switched to GRPC and HTTP/2 as an API protocol.
-The HTTP2 Spec banned two previously recommend ciphers. `tls-rsa-with-aes-128-gcm-sha256` &     `tls-rsa-with-aes-256-gcm-sha384`, make sure these are removed from `teleport.yaml`
+The HTTP/2 spec bans two previously recommended ciphers. `tls-rsa-with-aes-128-gcm-sha256` & `tls-rsa-with-aes-256-gcm-sha384`, make sure these are removed from `teleport.yaml`
     [Visit our community for more details](https://community.gravitational.com/t/drop-ciphersuites-blacklisted-by-http-2-spec/446)

 ### Upgrade Sequence